riskybacon/spikes/opengl/README.txt

 |
 +- glfw-2.7.2 - A spike using glfw-2.7.2.
 Loads shaders, draws a triangle
 |
-+- rotating_tri - builds on the glfw-2.7.2 demo by adding a uniform variable
++- cube - builds on the glfw-2.7.2 demo by adding a uniform variable
 |
 +- qt - demonstrates getting an OpenGL 3.2 context using qt 4.7 under OS X Lion.
+|
++- trackball - demonstrates a virtual trackball.
+|
++- objreader - a hacked version of Nate Robbin's OBJ reader for OpenGL 3.2